 Things You'll Need

-Whole fresh pineapple
+Whole, fresh pineapple

+Grill for 5 minutes, then turn the skewers and grill for 5 minutes more.
+Finally, turn them one more time, and grill for another 5 minutes.
 Try topping your grilled pineapple with more brown sugar, whipped cream, coconut or a little honey.